-If you are new to Japanese fictional historical universe, there is a tab on the right side of the site that shows the most read manga.
+If you're new to the universe of Japanese fictional stories, there's a tab on the right side of the site that shows the most read manga.
 A very interesting point of the site is that they have their own app.
 What makes up for the lack of downloading the manga files in pdf.

 The only payment here is thanks for the effort and work.

 Unlike Union Mangás, MangaHost does not have app for users.
-They offer chapter downloads - the entire volumes are not included because it would compromise the stability of the site.
+They offer chapter downloads – entire volumes are not included because it would compromise the stability of the site.

-The site has some problems with reading in smartphones, the site is not well adapted for mobile browsers.
+The site has some problems with reading in the smartphones, the site is not well adapted for mobile browsers.
 There is also a lot of advertising involved in access.

 The links below are for downloads: